javedmaida24-afk/developershub-internship-data-science/README.md

 ## ⭐ Note

-This repository now finised with new internship tasks and projects.
+This repository now finised with internship tasks and projects.